 - Changes in housing plans.

-- Withdrawal from the University prior to semesters end.
-Federal regulations may require repayment of funds.
+- Withdrawal from the University prior to the end of the semester; (federal regulations may require repayment of funds).

 - What happens if my award letter is updated or changed?